Galapagos Island Hopping : Plan Your Own Adventure

 La Lobería

 This is the most popular beach for observing sea lions in their natural habitat.
-You can also snorkel, and swim and observe plenty of other marine life such as turtles and marine iguanas.
+You can also snorkel and swim and observe plenty of other marine life such as turtles and marine iguanas.

 El Junco Lake

 El Junco, in the highlands of San Cristobal is the only freshwater lake in the Galapagos Islands.
 The lake is an ancient volcanic crater, and popular with Frigate birds.
 The site is easily reached by taxi and you can hike around the lake (although it can get a bit muddy).
-If you have time this is a great place to explore and provides a different scenic viewpoint for visitors.
+If you have time this is a great place to explore and provides a different scenic viewpoint.

 Galapaguera de Cerro Colorado